mayank9941/repo1/README.md

 # repo1
-This is my first git repository
+This is my first git Repository.
+Author-Mayank Choudhary